In this guide, I will break down 15 unconventional conference tips that will help you make the most out of your experience. Let’s dive in.

 I hear your laugh.

 You’re probably wondering, as I am myself, why this even needs to be said, but I’m telling you it’s not so common knowledge.
-I’m always so surprised by some of the weird encounters I have at these events, but clearly I’ve had enough of them that this needed to be a key tip.
+I’m always so surprised by some of the weird encounters I have at face-to-face events, but clearly I’ve had enough of them that this needed to be a key tip.
+Here are a few pointers below:

-Don’t get in someones face when talking to them.
+Don’t get in someone’s face when talking to them.
 If you have a little voice, it’s time to practice projection because getting centimeters from someone’s face isn’t going to fly.
+And certainly don’t touch them!
+Don’t play with anyone’s hair or caress their back

 When a speaker first gets done on stage, a billion and one thoughts are running through their minds: